ChasarooniZ/chaz-s-tours/README.md

 <!--- ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2F<your-module-name>&colorB=4aa94a) -->

+Modifies symboreum tours so that I can use it in other systems

 # How to use this Template to create a versioned Release

 1. Open your repository's releases page.